Research output per year

 PhD projects

-I have received my PhD in Psychology and Cognitive Science (Cognitive Neural Systems Program) from the University of Arizona and have two master’s degrees, one in clinical psychology (Comenius University) and the other in cognitive psychology and cognitive science (University of Arizona).
-I have also studied philosophy of science and philosophy of mind at doctorate level.
-My postdoctoral training at the University of Bristol and Bangor University focused on written language production and electrophysiological research on cross-modal and abstract semantics.
+I gained my PhD in Psychology and Cognitive Science (Cognitive Neural Systems) from the University of Arizona and have two master’s degrees, one in clinical psychology (Comenius University, Slovakia) and the other in cognitive psychology and cognitive science (University of Arizona).
+I also studied philosophy of mind and philosophy of science at doctorate level.
+I worked as a postdoctoral researcher at the University of Bristol and Bangor University.

 Research output: Contribution to journal › Article › peer-review